Bollinger Bands’ Application in Forex

 Bollinger Bands Explained

 The name Bollinger Bands came from John Bollinger, the creator of this amazing tool.
-In a chart, you can enable the Bollinger Bands overlay which will create a zone covering the prices.
+In a chart, you can enable the Bollinger Bands overlay which will create a zone covering the price action trading bars.
 With this, we have three distinctive lines to look for, and a few technical terms to understand.

 The upper line is the upper band and the lower line is the lower band.
 The middle line is the simple moving average (SMA).
 The area from the SMA to the upper and lower band is the standard deviation (SD).
 Finally, you have the bandwidth, which is the distance between the top and bottom band.

 Another thing to look out for is the volatility of the market.
 A market’s volatility depends on the bandwidth of the bands.
 The larger the bandwidth, the more volatile the market is.
 However, traders tend to look for low volatility, which is lower or narrower bandwidth, which is a sign of an explosive trend either upward or downward.